odashi/ckylark/README.md

 [Petrov, 2009].

-Since original LAPCFG Parser sometimes makes failed parses in parse-time, our implementation avoids this problem using below approaches:
+Since original LAPCFG Parser sometimes makes failed parses in parse-time, `Ckylark` avoids this problem using below approaches:
 * Using probabilities of unknown words for parse-time smoothing.
 * Rollbacking coarse grammar if parsing failed.

-"Ckylark" is a portmanteau of both "CKY" and "skylark."
+`Ckylark` is a portmanteau of both "CKY" and "skylark."

 Install